chrisbreiding/zunder/README.md

 |  |- router.coffee
 ```

-Add the following to your package.json:
+Adds entries to your package.json that allow Ember to work with Browserify.

 ```javascript
 "browser": {